GuusKemperman/GuusKemperman.github.io/_projects/turbo-tails.md

   </video>
 </div>

-I contributed to the HUD.
-I created UI for aiming the airstrikes.
-I implemented colourblind support by adding hovering numbers that follow each car.
+I contributed to the HUD by creating the UI for aiming the airstrikes.
+I added colourblind support by adding hovering numbers that follow each car.

 ![](/img/projects/y1/blockd/color-blind.png)